Last updated: April 22, 2026

 A small Episcopal presence

 Local usage and community recollection refer to a Ladd's Cove Episcopal Church active in the cove; references to it appear in obituaries and community remembrances associated with the Battle Creek-and-Monteagle area.
-A primary institutional source for the church, a diocesan listing, a marker, or a dated founding record, has not yet been located for this project, so the church is included here as a local-account mention rather than as a documented parish history.
-If you have records, dates, or photographs of the church, they would help tighten this entry in a future update.
+A primary institutional source for the church, a diocesan listing, a marker, or a dated founding record, has not been located, so the church is included here as a local-account mention rather than as a documented parish history.

 Present day